How much is tuition?

 All RISE and Summer Fellows are matched with mentors as part of the program.
 Mentors provide career and project-specific coaching based on the individual needs and interests of the Fellow.

 Where are interviews held?

 Due to COVID-19, interviews are currently being held virtually.
 However, interviews typically occur in person near the location of the class to which you are applying.

 What should I expect at the interview, and how should I prepare?

-Our group interviews are not traditional interviews.
-Your INP networking and learning experience begins here!
-Interviews are designed to give you insight into our programs and typically involve 6-8 other applicants.
+Core Certificate Program and Community Fellows Program: Interviews for our Core and CFP programs are group interviews that typically involve 6-8 other applicants.
+The interviews are designed to give you insight into the program experience.
 Interviewees should be prepared to discuss opportunities and challenges in their current work, careers, and within their organizations.
 Attire for interviews is business casual or whatever clothing makes you feel most confident.

 When will I receive an admissions decision?

-We discuss the schedule for announcing admissions decisions with all candidates at the group interview.
+We discuss the schedule for announcing admissions decisions with all candidates during their interview.

 Will classes be held in person for the 2021-2022 class?